Silver (sometimes called silver dapple; in the Rocky Mountain

 EDGEFIELD VERMEIL (Edgefield Sun Gold x Foxton Frosty Dawn), 2009 buckskin silver filly owned by (and pictured with) Charlene Cook,

-TMV TAYLOR MADE (Finally's Mr. Andy X Amanda's Suzy Q), 2007 buckskin silver colt owned by Tamars Vantures.
+TMV TAYLOR MADE (Finally's Mr. Andy X Amanda's Suzy Q), 2007 buckskin silver colt owned by Tamara Dirrim.
 The interaction of

 one cream gene with the silver gene creates some very interesting- and confusing!- colors.
 Taylor's black points, which would be black if he was buckskin-only, are diluted